vendia/examples/demos/crm-sharing/README.md

 ## Demo Context

-In this demo, three joint-venture business partners use Vendia Share to exchange account contact information.
+In this demo, two joint-venture business partners use Vendia Share to exchange account contact information.
 Each partner has their own account team managing customer relationships.
 The joint-venture partner account teams need to coordinate with each other on a regular basis.

 Prior to using Vendia Share, the partners struggled to maintain a consistent, shared source of truth of account contact data.
 The mechanism used was emailing CSVs on a regular, monthly cadence.
 However, account team structures change often.
 Since adopting Vendia Share, the partners have been able to reach counterparts in their joint-venture network on the first try, without relying on outdated information.